gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 	- TCP - 9093
 	- TCP - 443

 13. Click `Create`.
 The new pod should be created very quickly.
-You click on your release and view the results in the UI.
+Click on the new deployment (**acememart**) and view the results in the UI.
     >**Note** you will not see a `Launch` button like you see in the screenshot until you complete the Service in the next section.

 	![](./images/cipdemo/deployment_done.gif)

 14. Once you see the Pod up, the next step is to bind a Network service that can be associated with the Pod.
-15. From the Hamburger menu on top left go to `Network Services` -> `Services`.
+15. From the Hamburger menu on top left go to `Network Access` -> `Services`.
-16. Create a New Service.
+  - Create a New Service.
 Call it `acmemartapp`.
-17. Select the proper namespace - `acmemartapi`
+  - Select the proper namespace - `acmemartapi`
-18. Under `Type` select from the dropdown `NodePort`
+  - Under `Type` select from the dropdown `NodePort`

 	![](./images/cipdemo/service3.gif)

-19. Under the `Labels` tab set the Label to `app` and value to `acmemart`.
+  - Under the `Labels` tab set the Label to `app` and value to `acmemart`.
-20. Under the `Ports` tab.
+  - Under the `Ports` tab.
 Create 3 ports per the chart below:

     | Protocol  | Name         | Port | Target Port |
     |-----------|--------------|------|-------------|